Stable finiteness of ample groupoid algebras, traces and applications: Stably finite ample groupoid, inverse semigroup and Leavitt path algebras

-A graph $E$ is called \emph{no-exit} if no cycle has an exit (i.e., each vertex on a cycle has out-degree $1$).
-A cycle here means a nonempty closed path in which the terminal vertex is the first repeated vertex.
 The following result is due to Va\v{s}~\cite{Vasdirect}; in fact she just proves Dedekind finiteness but the class of Leavitt path algebras she considers is easily verified to be closed under taking matrix algebras.
+Stable finiteness is explicitly characterized in the special case where the graph is finite and $K$ is a field in~\cite[Theorem~4.2]{AbramsNamPhuc}.
 In what follows we omit writing cosets and one should interpret paths as living in the appropriate Leavitt path algebra or relativized Cohn algebra.

 \begin{Thm} Let $K$ be a commutative ring with unit and $E$ a graph.
 Then the following are equivalent. \begin{enumerate} \item $L_K(E)$ is stably finite. \item $L_K(E)$ is Dedekind finite. \item $E$ is a no-exit graph. \end{enumerate} \end{Thm} \begin{proof} Obviously (1) implies (2).
 Assume that (2) holds and that there is a cycle with an exiting edge $e$ with initial vertex $v$.
 Let $p$ be the path that goes once around the cycle starting from $v$.
 Then $p,p^\ast\in vL_K(E)v$ and $p^\ast p=v$.
 But $pp^\ast e=0$, whereas $ve=e\neq 0$.
 Therefore, $pp^\ast\neq v$ and so $L_K(E)$ is not Dedekind finite.
 Thus (2) implies (3).